-KEZI- ABC Channel 9 (Cable 4)
+KEZI- ABC C Channel 9 (Cable 4)

 KMTR- NBC Channel 16 (Cable 6)

-KVAL-CBS Channel 13 (Cable 8)
+KVAL- CBS Channel 13 (Cable 8)

-In the event of a mid-day emergency closure, children should have a nearby home to go to if their parents will not be home during such an emergency.

 Major Disasters

 Lowell School District has established procedures for the immediate evacuation of all students in the event of the following major disasters.
 Parents should become familiar with the location of the staging areas.